Counter (digital): Synchronous binary counter

+A synchronous binary counter is a synchronous counter that outputs the count as a binary number.
 The circuit shown below is a synchronous, up-counting four-bit binary counter implemented with JK flip-flops.
-Upon clock rising edge, bit 0 will always toggle, whereas other bits will toggle only when all less-significant bits are at a logic high state (i.e., Q1 toggles if Q0 is logic high; Q2 toggles if Q0 and Q1 are both high; and Q3 toggles if Q0, Q1, and Q2 are all high).
+Upon clock rising edge, the least-significant bit (Q_{0}) will always toggle, whereas other bits will toggle only when all less-significant bits are at a logic high state (i.e., Q_{1} toggles if Q_{0} is logic high; Q_{2} toggles if Q_{0} and Q_{1} are both high; and Q_{3} toggles if Q_{0}, Q_{1}, and Q_{2} are all high).

 As in asynchronous counters, each flip-flop introduces a delay from input clock edge to output toggle, but in this case all flip-flops change state concurrently, and consequently the counter output will settle after only one flip-flop delay regardless of the number of bits.

 BCD decade counter

 A binary-coded decimal (BCD) decade counter is a MOD-10 counter that directly represents the count as a binary number in the range 0 to 9.
 Typically a BCD decade counter will count up from 0 to 9 and then overflow.
 Because their output value range is identical to that of a decimal digit, BCD decade counters are commonly used to represent decimal digits.